-Diphtheria occurs primarily in nonimmunized or under immunized children under the age of 15 but can be seen in adult populations with low vaccine coverage.
-Vaccines offer prolonged but not lifelong immunity.
+Diphtheria occurs primarily in the nonimmunized or under-immunized but can be seen in adult populations with low vaccine coverage.

 How is diphtheria spread?

 It is spread through airborne transmission and through direct contact with saliva or secretions from nose and throat of an infected person.
 People can also get sick from touching infected open sores or ulcers.